RivenSkaye/rvsfunc/CONTRIBUTING.md

 Then please mention `fixes #<issue number>` in the PR title or description.
 Is it not there yet?
-Then please feel free to open one to prevent pouring time and effort into a PR that gets denied because the functionality is readily available elsewhere. _You can ignore this if you've contacted me elsewhere._
+Then please feel free to open one to prevent pouring time and effort into a PR that gets denied because the functionality is readily available elsewhere.
+If you've contacted me elsewhere, an issue isn't required.

 ## Getting started

-Make sure your code is up to date with either master, this is to help prevent compatibility issues as no guarantees are made with regards to the API.
+Make sure your code is up to date with master, this is to help prevent compatibility issues as no guarantees are made with regards to the API.
 Sure, I *try* to keep it backwards compatible, but I'm not afraid of breaking it if the need arises.
-People can always pin versions.
+People can always pin versions if they need to.

-Adjust the commands as you need, these assume bash and python 3.8 or 3.9:
+Adjust the commands as you need, these assume python 3.8 through 3.10:
 ```bash
 $ git clone https://github.com/RivenSkaye/rvsfunc
 $ python -m pip install -r ./rvsfunc/requirements-dev.txt